mehulagg/gitlab/doc/development/contributing/style_guides.md

 ### Bikeshedding

+The styles in this section may come up in reviews but should be considered non-blocking items.

-Generally, if a rubocop rule is not enforcing a style, it does not need to be of concern in a review.
+Generally, if a rubocop rule is not enforcing something that could constitute a style, it does not need to be of concern in a review.
 Consider opening an MR to discuss adding a new cop before adding styles to this section.

-#### Attributes using `attr_reader`
+#### Instance variable access using `attr_reader`

-Attributes can be accessed in a variety of ways in a class:
+Instance variables can be accessed in a variety of ways in a class:

 ```ruby
 # public